Raise your hand if you remember that Chris Brown beat the CRAP out of Rihanna back in 2009.

 Every friend wears a different hat.
 You might have a friend who is fun to shop and eat with.
 She gets the Shopping and Face Stuffing Hat.
 Maybe you have a friend who you can confide in but she’s no fun to shop with.
 That’s OK because she gets the I-Keep-My-Mouth-Shut hat and that is a good hat to have even if she’s no fun to shop with.
 Perhaps you have a friend who you like to go running with (or something horrible like that).
 She would get the Running Hat.
 And so on.

 So, Sweet Pea’s friend doesn’t always get to wear the I’m Nice hat.
 So what?
-She looks cute in the I’m Fun hat and when she is mean, her behavior is probably harmless and manageable.
+She gets the I’m Fun hat and when she is mean, her behavior is probably harmless and manageable.
 Plus, if she is a friend who selflessly steps up to be Ken every time they play Barbies, I’d say she’s worth keeping around.

 It’s very rare to have one friend who can wear every hat, and it’s not fair to expect such a thing.
 We have to accept our friends for who they are and for what they are capable of giving.
 Some give a lot and some give enough, but few (if any) can give all.
 That’s why most of us have more than one friend.
 Variety is good, and everyone is comfy in their hats.